Xintiandi Street station

 Xintiandi Street (新天地街) is a metro station on Line 3 and Line 4 of the Hangzhou Metro in China.
 It is located in the Gongshu District of Hangzhou.
 The station was opened on 21 February 2022.

 Station layout

 The station has two stacked-island platforms that offer a cross-platform interchange between Line 3 and Line 4 in inverse direction.
 Line 3 uses pair of tracks at the north (upper) side while Line 4 uses tracks at the south (lower) side.
-There are five exits.